 The EEOC has gone as far as suing employers they feel have improperly terminated employees due to a previous criminal record.
 Employers are currently seeing an increase in demand for completing criminal background checks in the workforce.
 The majority of federal contracts require background checks to be conducted on all employees working on the specific project.

-So how do you balance the requirements for background checks while protecting your company against discrimination claims?
-The first step is to implement and enforce a background screening policy, and state why the company does background checks, and who is subjected to one.
-Next, carefully review any criminal records received from your background screening vendor for 3 crucial items:
+How do organizations balance the requirements for background checks while protecting their organization against discrimination claims?
+The first step is to implement and enforce a background screening policy, state why the company does background checks, and determine when employees are subjected to them.

-- Convictions: was the applicant actually found guilty/did they plead “no contest” to the crime, or was it just an arrest for which the charges were dropped?
+- Convictions: Was the applicant was actually found guilty, plead “no contest” to the crime, or was it just an arrest for which the charges were dropped?